ohad-i/fullDuplexSerial/README.md

 reader:
     python serM.py -p /dev/ttyUSB0 -b 57600

-(the magic that allows this is the serial port initialization with the flag "exclusive=False" like that:
+The magic that allows it is the serial port initialization with the flag "exclusive=False" like that:

 ser = Serial(port, baud, write_timeout=0, inter_byte_timeout=None, exclusive=False)